 The Swiss Federal Supreme Court ruled on Monday that Semenya must immediately submit to new rules from IAAF.
 The new rules prevent her from defending her world title in the 800 meters at the world championships in Qatar in September — unless she submits to them.

 IAAF vowed to “maintain its position that there are some contexts, sport being one of them, where biology has to trump gender identity, which is why the IAAF believes (and the CAS agreed) that the DSD Regulations are a necessary, reasonable and proportionate means of protecting fair and meaningful competition in elite female athletics.”

-The 28-year-old South African athlete has steadfastly refused to undergo hormone therapy to compete in women’s track events.
+The 28-year-old South African athlete has refused to undergo hormone therapy to compete in women’s track events.
 “I am a woman and I am a world-class athlete.
 The IAAF will not drug me or stop me from being who I am,” Semenya said while appealing the CAS ruling in May.

-But IAAF’s new rules have wider implications for women’s sports: all female track athletes with naturally high levels of testosterone will have to lower the hormone in their bodies if they want to compete at the Olympic Games and other major competitions.
+But IAAF’s new rules have wider implications for women’s sports.
+All female track athletes with naturally high levels of testosterone will have to lower the hormone in their bodies if they want to compete at the Olympic Games and other major competitions.

 The debate underscores how the traditional line in competitive sports between women’s and men’s competitions runs counter to the modern easing of gender definitions and tolerance of ambiguities.

 Switzerland’s Federal Supreme Court suspended the new rules last month, allowing Semenya to keep competing without have to take medication to lower her testosterone levels.
 But the latest ruling by the Swiss Federal Supreme Court restores the IAAF’s new rules.